A Social Network Analysis of Occupational Segregation: Equilibrium results

 and

 \end{proposition}

-Next, we turn to the analysis of the more interesting case in which wage differentials are large.
-In that case there is a partial equilibrium in which $(\mu_{R},\mu_{G})=(1,\mu^{\ast})$ where $\mu^{\ast}\in(0,1)$.
+Next, we turn to the analysis of the more interesting case in which wage differentials for equal labour supply are large.
+In that case there is a partial segregation equilibrium in which $(\mu_{R},\mu_{G})=(1,\mu^{\ast})$ where $\mu^{\ast}\in(0,1)$.
 First note that according to (\ref{eqcondmu}) this implies the following condition:

 or equivalently